 Professionally designed and manufactured product packaging is an important part of any brand’s marketing efforts.
 But most companies lack the time and resources needed to package their own products.
 For smaller artisan food producers, creating a quality product is more than just a business venture— it’s a source of pride.
 That’s where hiring a co-packer can help.

 In this post, we’ll define the role of a co-packer, describe the different types of co-packers, point out the most important things to look for when hiring a co-packer, and help you determine if your business is ready for co-packing services.
-We’ll wrap up by highlighting nine top US-based co-packing companies in a variety of industries.
+We’ll wrap up by highlighting ten top US-based co-packing companies in a variety of industries.

 What is a Co-Packer?